codejake/acpenw2021/Fortinet.md

 * Chart: A chart is a report component fed by data from a dataset.
 A chart can be in the form of a pie graph, a line graph, a table, et cetera.
 * Report: A report is pretty much a collection of charts.

-### Tips

-* If you feel overwhelmed with logs, consider turning off logging for rules where it's not needed.
-You can always flip logging back on when you need to troubleshoot.
-Eg: I have a rule for Apple App Store traffic, do I really need detailed logging for that?

 ## Links

 * [/r/fortinet on Reddit](https://old.reddit.com/r/fortinet/)